smorrrs/Desperados-III-Resources/timer_setup.md

 If the timer isn't working, make sure you have the latest version of Desperados III.
 You can find the version you have in the bottom left corner of the main menu screen in the game.

 If you're still having trouble/ the autosplitter doesn't work with the latest version of the game, feel free to contact smorrs#4260 on discord.

+## Feedback
+If you'd like the splitting logic to work differerently and know how to implement the desired changes, please offer your suggestion to smorrs#4260 on discord.